 Well, its not in your head.
 (For once, right?)

-While stumbling down the proverbial rabbit whole of the world wide interwebs, I happened upon a very interesting passage from a book called “Your Brain at Work” by David Rock.
+I was recently stumbling down the proverbial rabbit whole of the world wide interwebs.
+Sure enough, I happened upon a very interesting passage from a book called “Your Brain at Work” by David Rock.

 This effect is similar to missing a night of sleep.